top of page

 Why is hind gut health so important?

-The bacteria, fungi, archaea and protozoa, living in the hind gut are directly responsible for energy metabolism.
+The bacteria, fungi, archaea and protozoa living in the horse’s hind gut are directly responsible for energy metabolism.

 Energy metabolites can be easily collected and analysed to give a full picture of the microbiome.
 This information gives valuable insight into the energy produced and whether it is sufficient for performance horses.

-The Test will also tell you if there are any imbalances associated with discomfort.
+The Equibiome Test will also tell you if there are any imbalances associated with discomfort.

 Could my horse become ill because of an imbalance?

-A simple faecal sample can be taken and analysed, using the latest MiSeq sequencing technology, to provide accurate and real time information of the gut microbiome.
+A simple faecal sample can be taken and analysed, using the latest MiSeq sequencing technology, to provide accurate and real time information on the horse’s gut microbiome.
 This information can be used to manage the diet to provide an environment where the good gut bacteria can thrive.

 Seb 1.jpg